-Gene Luen Yang, National Ambassador for Young People’s Literature 2015-2016
+Jacqueline Woodson, National Ambassador for Young People’s Literature 2018–19

-National Ambassador for Young People’s Literature Gene Luen Yang is the fifth writer to hold this position, which is co-sponsored by the Library of Congress, the Children’s Book Council and the Every Child a Reader foundation.
-He was born and raised in California and is the son of Chinese immigrants.
+National Ambassador for Young People’s Literature Jacqueline Woodson is the sixth writer to hold this position, which is co-sponsored by the Library of Congress, the Children’s Book Council and Every Child a Reader.
+She lives with her family in Brooklyn, New York.

 Woodson is the 2014 National Book Award winner for her New York Times bestselling memoir Brown Girl Dreaming, which was also a recipient of the Coretta Scott King Book Award, the NAACP Image Award, and Newbery and Sibert Honors.
 In 2015, Woodson was named the Young People’s Poet Laureate by the Poetry Foundation.
 Her recent adult book, Another Brooklyn, was a National Book Award finalist.
 She is the author of more than two dozen award-winning books for young adults, middle graders and children.
 Among her many accolades, she is a four-time Newbery Honor winner, a three-time National Book Award finalist, and a two-time Coretta Scott King Book Award winner.